python/cpython/Doc/library/sqlite3.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 SQLite supports only a limited set of types natively.
-To store custom Python types in SQLite databases, **adapt** them one of the basic types supported by SQLite:
+To store custom Python types in SQLite databases, **adapt** them to one of the basic types supported by SQLite:
 :class:`int`, :class:`float`, :class:`str`, :class:`bytes`, or :const:`None`.